The mental image of a White Christmas is iconic, beautiful, irreplaceable. It's also a rare symbol of true, pure British optimism.

 Believe it or not there's actually an official definition for what constitutes a 'White Christmas':

 The definition that the Met Office uses to define a white Christmas is for one snowflake to be observed falling in the 24 hours of 25 December somewhere in the UK

 Pretty simple, really.
 The Met Office traditionally used the Met Office building in London as its marker, but betting on White Christmas resulted in alternate sites being included, including the Millennium Stadium in Cardiff and Coronation Street in Manchester.

-In terms of the UK and Ireland specifically, there's also a city-by-city ranking for countries most likely to see snow:
+In terms of the UK and Ireland specifically, there's also a city-by-city ranking for places most likely to see snow:

-Unsurprisingly, it's t'up North racking up the snow days, though with Wolverhampton representing in tied 5th place (and Birmingham in 6th) the Midlands could potentially see more than its fair share.
+Unsurprisingly, it's t'up North racking up the snow days, though with Wolverhampton and Birmingham (9.7%) representing in equal 6th, the Midlands could potentially see more than its fair share.

-Down South is much less likely to see a White Christmas, with Truro, Swansea, Plymouth, Southampton and Exeter all sitting below 3% chance - though Swansea shows Welsh hopes aren't too high, and Waterford and Galway prove Ireland isn't looking too likely either (2.42% each).
+Down South is much less likely to see a White Christmas with Truro, Swansea and Plymouth all sitting below a 3% chance - though Waterford and Galway prove Ireland isn't looking too likely either (2.42% each).